renaissance-publishing/renaissance/src/chapters/39-module-wendigo.md

----
-title: "Sample Module: The Wendigo"
+# Sample Module: The Wendigo
----

 ## Introduction